DIAGNijmegen/git-novice/_episodes/05-history.md

 identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

-We've been adding one line at a time to `mars.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
-Before we start, let's make a change to `mars.txt`.
+We've been adding one line at a time to `README.md`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
+Before we start, let's make a change to `README.md`.

 ~~~
-$ nano mars.txt
+$ nano README.md
-$ cat mars.txt
+$ cat README.md
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+We want to classify the digits 0-9 using machine learning
-The two svm may be a problem for Alice
+We will start by training a Support Vector Machine
-But the Mummy will appreciate the lack of humidity
+And only use Deep Learning if we really need to
 An ill-considered change
 ~~~
 {: .output}